1889 Louisville Colonels season: The strike

 Things were no better from the perspective of the AA.
 Financial difficulties had caused the team to miss payroll on three occasions, and the players alerted AA president Wheeler C. Wyckoff to the problem.
 This led the AA to call a meeting to discuss the issue on June 14.
 On the way to the meeting, Davidson was confronted by his players calling for the rescinding of previous fines, threatening to strike if refused.
 Davidson instead upped the ante, threatening to fine the players further if they lost.

-The team was scheduled to play against the Baltimore Orioles that day, and following Davidson's actions, five members of the club refused to take the field.
-Three local semi-pro players, Charles Fisher, Mike Gaule and John Traffley, were recruited to join the remaining players on the field to allow the game to commence.
-The game was cancelled after just two innings due to rain, and was rescheduled for the following day.
+The team was scheduled to play against the Baltimore Orioles on June 15.
+The Colonels had 12 men available for duty that day, but six of them refused to play.
+Three local semi-pro players, Walter Fisher, Mike Gaule and John Traffley, were recruited to join the remaining players on the field to allow the game to commence.
+The resulting game was shortened to five innings by rain; Baltimore won it by a score of 4–2.
+(None of the three replacement players ever played in another major league game.)

-At the meeting, Davidson admitted that he could not fulfill his obligations of ownership, but left promising to strengthen the team upon threat of the league taking control of the franchise.
-Davidson and Wyckoff met the players at their hotel the next day, but Davidson still refused to rescind the player fines.
-The team took the field with the semi-pros still in the lineup, losing 4–2 in a game shortened by rain to five innings.
-The second game was cancelled, and Wyckoff promised the players a hearing to return to the club for the next game.
-None of the three replacements ever played in the majors again.
+The six striking Louisville players were persuaded to call off their strike the next day, when the directors of the American Association agreed to review their grievances against Davidson.